GabeScott/standard-works-vault/General Conference/2007 April - Let Virtue Garnish Thy Thoughts Unceasingly.md

 Now I offer you a very simple recipe which, if observed, will assure your happiness.
 It is a simple four-point program.
 It is as follows: (1) pray, (2) study, (3) pay your tithing, and (4) attend your meetings.

 With reference to the first item—personal prayer—you are a daughter of our Heavenly Father.
 He is your heavenly parent.
 Speak with Him.
 Each night and morning get on your knees and express unto Him the gratitude of your heart.
 Speak of the blessings which you desire and need.
 Never forget that this Church began with the humble prayer of the boy Joseph Smith in the grove of his father’s farm.
 From that remarkable experience, which we call the First Vision, has grown this work until today it is established in 160 nations, with a membership of over 12 million.
-It is the very personification of Daniel’s vision of a stone cut out of the mountain without hands rolling forth to fill the whole earth (see Daniel 2:44–45).
+It is the very personification of Daniel’s vision of a stone cut out of the mountain without hands rolling forth to fill the whole earth (see [[Daniel 2.44|Daniel 2:44–45]][[Daniel 2.45|]]).

 Not only can you offer your individual prayers, but you can encourage your parents to have family prayer, if they are not already doing so.
 Prayer is the bridge over which we approach our Father in Heaven.
 It costs nothing.
 It requires only faith and effort.
 There is nothing more rewarding than kneeling in humble prayer.
 It speaks of love for Deity, as the giver of all that is good.
 It speaks of respect for self.
 There is no substitute for it.
 It is personal communication with God.